Butorphanol tartrate injectionThis page contains information on Butorphanol tartrate injection for veterinary use.

 Acute Equine Studies

-Rapid intravenous administration of butorphanol at a dosage of 2 mg/kg (20 times the recommended dosage) to a previously unmedicated horse resulted in a brief episode of inability to stand, muscle fasciculation, a convulsive seizure of 6 seconds duration and recovery within three minutes.
-The same dosage administered after 10 successive daily 1 mg/kg dosages of butorphanol resulted only in transient sedative effects.
-During the 10-day course of administration at 1 mg/kg (10 times the recommended use level) in two horses, the only detectable drug effects were transient behavioral changes typical of narcotic agonist activity.
-These included muscle fasciculation about the head and neck, dysphoria, lateral nystagmus, ataxia and salivation.
-Repeated administration of butorphanol at 1 mg/kg (10 times the recommended dose) every four hours for 48 hours caused constipation in one of two horses.
+Rapid intravenous administration of butorphanol at a dosage of 2.0 mg/kg (20 times the recommended dosage) to a previously unmedicated horse resulted in a brief episode of inability to stand, muscle fasciculation, a convulsive seizure of 6 seconds duration, and recovery within three minutes.
+The same dosage administered after 10 successive daily 1.0 mg/kg dosages of butorphanol resulted only in transient sedative effects.
+During the 10 day course of administration at 1.0 mg/kg (10 times the recommended use level) in two horses, the only detectable drug effects were transient behavioral changes typical of narcotic agonist activity.
+These included muscle fasciculation about the head and neck, dysphoria, lateral nystagmus, ataxia, and salivation.
+Repeated administration of butorphanol at 1.0 mg/kg (10 times the recommended dose) every four hours for 48 hours caused constipation in one of two horses.

 Subacute Equine Studies

-Butorphanol Tartrate Injection is indicated for the relief of pain associated with colic in adult horses and yearlings.
-Clinical studies in the horse have shown that Butorphanol Tartrate Injection alleviates abdominal pain associated with torsion, impaction, intussusception, spasmodic and tympanic colic and postpartum pain.
+Butorphanol tartrate injection is indicated for the relief of pain associated with colic in adult horses and yearlings.
+Clinical studies in the horse have shown that butorphanol tartrate alleviates abdominal pain associated with torsion, impaction, intussusception, spasmodic and tympanic colic, and postpartum pain.

-DO NOT USE IN HORSES INTENDED FOR HUMAN CONSUMPTION.
-NOT FOR HUMAN USE.
+NOT FOR USE IN HORSES INTENDED FOR HUMAN CONSUMPTION.

 In clinical trials in horses, the most commonly observed side effect was slight ataxia which lasted 3 to 10 minutes.
 Marked ataxia was reported in 1.5% of the 327 horses treated.
 Mild sedation was reported in 9% of the horses.